 Malaysia picks 1MDB investigator as central bank chief

-KUALA LUMPUR: A Malaysian official who probed the 1MDB mega-scandal which helped topple the corruption-plagued former regime has been appointed as the new central bank governor, the government said Friday (Jun 22).
+KUALA LUMPUR: A Malaysian official who probed the 1MDB mega-scandal that helped topple the corruption-plagued former regime has been appointed as the new central bank governor, the government said Friday (Jun 22).

 Muhammad Ibrahim quit as bank chief this month after claims emerged that the institution helped Najib Razak's regime by purchasing government land in a bid to cover debts racked up by sovereign wealth fund 1MDB.